Timcsi1/Present-Your-Team/README.md

 - I have family.

 ## Tamás Petruska "Tomi"

 Budapest XVIII.
 Pestszentlőrinc
 23 yrs
-?

 ### About me
-blabla

-> my favorite quote
+> my favorite quote "Aki bújt, aki nem, megtekerem, mert azért van pedál a biciklimen. - Fluor Tomi"

 ### Education

 - High School : BMSZC Pustkás Tivadar Telecommunication Tech-School
 - University : Budapest University of Economics - Faculty of Finance and Accounting - Economy Informatics
 - CodeCool - Frontend Web Developer Bootcamp (ongoing)

 ### Working Fields

 - Telecommunication Technician (as part of high school professional practice)
 - Technical support for installing telecommunication devices for companies and public services (e.g. police)
 - IT and Web Development Support
 - System administration
 - Hosting support and administration
 - Frontend oriented web development support for websites

 ### Motivation

 - He wants to finish this bootcamp so he can become a full-time web developer, and in the future he could become the leader of a developer team.

 ### Skills

+- IT background
+- Precise Planing
+- Often takes on the leader role

 ### Interests

+- Tech
+- Art and Music
+- Sports (Basketball, MMA)

 ### Personal Highlights

 - Been part of the developer team for a complex Typescript based project made for a construction company.
 Worked on mainly the frontend of the website and some parts of the API and backend.
 - Won a “1 vs 2” basketball match in the local park.

 ### Music

+- Old School HipHop
+- Funk Music
+- Drum and Bass

 ### Movie

+- Tarentino movies
+- Star Wars (Original trilogy)
+- Sport documentaries

 ### Series

+- Anime series (Dragon Ball, Cowboy Bebop, One Punch Man, ...)

 ### Food

+- Mexican cuisine
+- Asian cuisine
+- Italian pasta

 ### Pets

+- Has cat named Bella